patrickdx/3311-Project/log.md

 Devesh: Worked on `Room` and `Request` package. `Customer` was dropped and the features were moved seperately into room and request.

 ### February 10
-Devesh: Completed the GUI interface.
+Devesh: Completed the `View` package.
+GUI is done for itr1.